tjsservices81-ux/BOI/EXPO_SETUP.md

 # 🏦 Perfect Bank of Ireland React Native App

-Copy the code from `PerfectBOIApp.js` to create an identical Bank of Ireland mobile banking app.
+Copy the code from `CleanBOIApp.js` to create an identical Bank of Ireland mobile banking app with proper section separation.

 ## 🚀 Quick Setup Options